rtrader58/AZ-800T00-Administering-Windows-Server-Hybrid-Core-Infrastructure/Module 08 Errata.md

-# AZ-800T00 Configuring Windows Server Hybrid Core Infrastructure - Module 8 Errata
+# AZ-800T00 Configuring Windows Server Hybrid Core Infrastructure - Module 8 Errata<br>

-## NOTE:  After launching lab environment use the power commands to restart all the virtual machines with the exception of the Domain Controller.  (reason – virtual machines do not authenticate during start up do to they start before the DC does)
+## NOTE:  After launching lab environment use the power commands to restart all the virtual machines with the exception of the Domain Controller.  (reason – virtual machines do not authenticate during start up do to they start before the DC does) <br>

-## Module 08 – Implementing hybrid networking infrastructure
+## Module 08 – Implementing hybrid networking infrastructure <br>

-### Exercise 1: Implement virtual network routing in Azure
+### Exercise 1: Implement virtual network routing in Azure <br>

-Task 1: Provision lab infrastructure resources
+Task 1: Provision lab infrastructure resources <br>
 Step 6:  Copy and paste each line individually.
-Replace ‘<azure_region>’ with ‘eastus’ Step 7:  Copy and paste all lines, press enter after pasting Step 8:  Copy and paste all lines, press enter after pasting
+Replace ‘<azure_region>’ with ‘eastus’ <br>
+Step 7:  Copy and paste all lines, press enter after pasting <br>
+Step 8:  Copy and paste all lines, press enter after pasting <br>

-Task 3: Test transitivity of virtual network peering Step 15:  Select IP Address in the Address prefix source before adding the Address Prefix
+Task 3: Test transitivity of virtual network peering <br>
+Step 15:  Select IP Address in the Address prefix source before adding the Address Prefix <br>

-### Exercise 3: Deprovisioning the Azure environment
+### Exercise 3: Deprovisioning the Azure environment <br>

-CloudShell commands do not paste properly, copy and paste manually
+CloudShell commands do not paste properly, copy and paste manually <br>